Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

 The result $\dim_\mathbb{H} \prescript{\text{c}}{}{\mathcal{U}_{[m_i]}}= 30 m_i -1$ was recovered using the 3d magnetic quiver of the rank-$m_i$ E-string (which will appear in section \ref{sub:k=1}) in \cite{Hanany:2018uhm}, and this is no coincidence, as we now explain.

-The Higgs branch of a supersymmetric theory is expected to be invariant under torus compactification: compactifying on $T^3$ the F-theory ``electric quiver'' \eqref{eq:genelquivpreblow} of a 6d orbi-instanton (i.e. its weak-coupling limit on the tensor branch, obtained via the algorithm of \cite{Mekareeya:2017jgc} from a choice of $(N,k,\rho_\infty)$),\footnote{Both 6d $(1,0)$ tensor and vector multiplets reduce to 3d $\mathcal{N}=4$ vector multiplets.} and applying mirror symmetry to the 3d quiver gauge theory thus obtained, we land on a new ``magnetic quiver'' \cite{Cabrera:2019dob}:\footnote{By the results of \cite{Benini:2010uu}, it is star-shaped with three legs, given that it is mirror dual to the compactification on $S^1$ of the class-S theory obtained by compactifying the orbi-instanton on $T^2$, itself a fixture with three punctures (defined in \cite[Eq.
+The Higgs branch of a supersymmetric theory is expected to be invariant under torus compactification: compactifying on $T^3$ the F-theory ``electric quiver'' \eqref{eq:genelquivpreblow} of a 6d orbi-instanton (i.e. its weak-coupling limit on the tensor branch, obtained via the algorithm of \cite{Mekareeya:2017jgc} from a choice of $(N,k,\rho_\infty)$),\footnote{Both 6d $(1,0)$ tensor and vector multiplets reduce to 3d $\mathcal{N}=4$ vector multiplets.} and applying mirror symmetry to the 3d quiver gauge theory thus obtained, we land on a new ``magnetic quiver'' \cite{Cabrera:2019izd}:\footnote{By the results of \cite{Benini:2010uu}, it is star-shaped with three legs, given that it is mirror dual to the compactification on $S^1$ of the class-S theory obtained by compactifying the orbi-instanton on $T^2$, itself a fixture with three punctures (defined in \cite[Eq.
 (4.1)]{Mekareeya:2017jgc}).}

-The latter is a 3d $\mathcal{N}=4$ unitary quiver gauge theory flowing to a SCFT in the IR; the SCFT sits at the intersection between Higgs and Coulomb branch.
-(We are selecting a vacuum of maximal breaking of the gauge symmetry, i.e. the product gauge group of rank $r_\text{V}$ is Higgsed to maximal torus $T^{r_\text{V}}$. $r_\text{V}$ is given by the sum of all gauge ranks minus one.)
-The power of this construction lies in the fact that the 3d Coulomb branch captures the Higgs branch of the starting 6d theory at weak \emph{and} strong coupling \cite{Cabrera:2019dob} (i.e. at the generic point on the tensor branch and at its origin, where the CFT sits).
+The latter is a 3d $\mathcal{N}=4$ unitary quiver gauge theory flowing to an SCFT in the IR; the SCFT sits at the intersection between 3d Higgs and Coulomb branch.
+(We are selecting a vacuum of maximal breaking of the gauge symmetry, i.e. the product gauge group $\Pi_i \U(s_i)$ of rank $r_\text{V}$ is Higgsed to a maximal torus $T^{r_\text{V}}$.
+The rank $r_\text{V}$ is given by the sum of all gauge ranks $s_i$ in \eqref{eq:firstmagquiv} minus one, since there are no flavor nodes in the quiver.)
+The power of this construction lies in the fact that the 3d Coulomb branch captures the Higgs branch of the starting 6d theory at weak \emph{and} strong coupling \cite{Cabrera:2019izd} (i.e. at the generic point on the tensor branch and at its origin, where the CFT sits).

 The details of the above quiver (which can be found in appendix \ref{app:magquivs}, together with the relevant notation) are not important for the present discussion.
-What is important is that this quiver is neither of finite nor of affine type, so the stratification result outlined in section \ref{intro_RG} (a conjectural extension of the results of \cite{Nakajima:2016guo} to affine type E) does \emph{not} apply.
+What is important is that this quiver is neither of finite nor of affine type, so strictly speaking the stratification result outlined in section \ref{intro_RG} (a conjectural extension of the results of \cite{Nakajima:2016guo} to affine type E) does \emph{not} apply straightforwardly.
 (Incidentally, it would be interesting to develop the technology needed to construct its Coulomb branch as a quiver variety \cite{naka-priv}.
 We will briefly come back to this point in the conclusions.)